JongWasTaken/easympv/README.md

 ### Install
 #### Windows Installer
 Unfinished.
-Use manual installation for now.
+Installing manually is recommended for now.

-[//]: # (This sentence will be here once this is finished: Download the latest version from https://github.com/JongWasTaken/easympv-installer/releases/latest.)
+If you feel adventurous, you can download the installer from [here](https://github.com/JongWasTaken/easympv-installer/releases/latest).

 #### Linux Installer
 Paste this into a terminal:
 `sh -c "$(curl https://raw.githubusercontent.com/JongWasTaken/easympv-installer/master/installer.sh)"`
 > :warning: Running random commands from the internet can be dangerous, you should always check what exactly you are running.
-Read the source [here](https://raw.githubusercontent.com/JongWasTaken/easympv-installer/master/installer.sh).
+Read the source [here](https://raw.githubusercontent.com/JongWasTaken/easympv-installer/master/installer.sh) (i suck at bash scripting, sorry).

 This script should work on Arch and Debian/Ubuntu, though it has not been fully tested yet.
 Please report issues!